"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Methodology

 \textit{Preventing Collusion and Condonement:} We do not seek to normalize or justify any action of sexual abuse or perpetration of sexual violence, including the creation of AIG-NCC.
-Following established guidelines~\cite{sexual2012ethical, hearn_background_2007}, at no point in our interviews did the interviewer condone perpetrators' actions, or minimize harm of sexually violent actions, either verbally or non-verbally.
+Following established guidelines~\cite{sexual2012ethical, hearn2007background}, at no point in our interviews did the interviewer condone perpetrators' actions, or minimize harm of sexually violent actions, either verbally or non-verbally.
 To prevent bias and possible confrontation, interviewers did not provide opinions on perpetrator behavior, but did question the acceptability of violent behavior if minimized during the interview~\cite{sexual2012ethical}.
 Our interview seemed to trigger an awareness that AIG-NCC creation is unacceptable.
-In one case, after the first norms/boundaries interview question was asked, \Pfortysix{}, who had disclosed creating AIG-NCC, recanted having created AIG-NCC or any sexual content.
-In a second case, after the interview, one community moderator added significant updates to their community rules that expanded boundaries against AIG-NCC.
+In one case, \Pfortysix{}, who disclosed AIG-NCII perpetration when responding to an initial set of questions on their personal boundaries, later recanted having created AIG-NCII or any sexual content.
+In a second case, on the same day of their interview, a community moderator added significant updates to their community rules that expanded boundaries against AIG-NCC.